MinghuiChen43/awesome-deep-phenomena/README.md

   - Jaehoon Lee, Lechao Xiao, Samuel S. Schoenholz, Yasaman Bahri, Roman Novak, Jascha Sohl-Dickstein, Jeffrey Pennington. *NeurIPS 2019*
   - Key Word: Mean Field Theory.
   - <details><summary>Digest</summary> We show that for wide neural networks the learning dynamics simplify considerably and that, in the infinite width limit, they are governed by a linear model obtained from the first-order Taylor expansion of the network around its initial parameters.
 Furthermore, mirroring the correspondence between wide Bayesian neural networks and Gaussian processes, gradient-based training of wide neural networks with a squared loss produces test set predictions drawn from a Gaussian process with a particular compositional kernel.

+- Superposition of many models into one. [[paper]](https://arxiv.org/abs/1902.05522) [[code]](https://github.com/briancheung/superposition)
+  - Brian Cheung, Alex Terekhov, Yubei Chen, Pulkit Agrawal, Bruno Olshausen. *NeurIPS 2019*
+  - Key Word: Parameter Superposition; Catastrophic Forgetting.
+  - <details><summary>Digest</summary> We present a method for storing multiple models within a single set of parameters.
+Models can coexist in superposition and still be retrieved individually.
+In experiments with neural networks, we show that a surprisingly large number of models can be effectively stored within a single parameter instance.
+Furthermore, each of these models can undergo thousands of training steps without significantly interfering with other models within the superposition.
+This approach may be viewed as the online complement of compression: rather than reducing the size of a network after training, we make use of the unrealized capacity of a network during training.

 - On Nonconvex Optimization for Machine Learning: Gradients, Stochasticity, and Saddle Points. [[paper]](https://arxiv.org/abs/1902.04811)
   - Chi Jin, Praneeth Netrapalli, Rong Ge, Sham M. Kakade, Michael I. Jordan. *ICML 2017*